williamssam/cinema-hub-server/README.md

 - Node cron
 - Paystack (Payment processing)
 - Zod (for validation)
+- Biome (for formatting and linting)

 ## Key Functionalities
 - User authentication and authorization
+	1. Singup and Signin
+	2. Regenerate access token after expiration
+	3. Secure access to the API using JSON Web Tokens.
 - Movie management
 	1. Admins can create, read, update and delete movies
 	2. Users can view movie information
-- Theatre Management: For managing cinema with more than one theatre.
-Admin can create, read, update and delete theatre.
+- Theatre Management:
+	1. Admins can manage (create, read, update and delete) showtime for movies.
+	2. Admins can choose theatre for each shwotime
 - Showtime Management
 	1. Admins can manage (create, read, update and delete) showtime for movies.
 	2. Admins can view showtime reservations